Use this cover letter sample as a model to write your own effective cover letter.

 Paragraph 4 is the contact paragraph.
 In this example, the job seeker has asked the employer to contact her.
 If she had the employer's contact information and she hadn't been asked not to contact the employer, she could also use this paragraph to tell the employer that she would be calling to follow up on her application for the job.

 When you sit down to write your own cover letter, do be sure to write your own, unique letter.
 Do not copy the sample below (or any other cover letter example) word for word.

 In fact, you might even want to write out a rough draft of your own cover letter before looking at any samples.
 Sometimes it can be very difficult to use your own phrases once you have other people's words in your mind.

 A cover letter written in your own words will highlight your most marketable and unique skills and bring out your personality in a way that a copied letter will not.
 Simply copying a sample letter will not show you in your best possible light.

 Copying can also cause problems for you if you plan to post your qualifications online on sites like LinkedIn.

-So please do take the time to write your own letter in your own words using this sample for guidance.
-It really is the best way to make the best impression on employers.
+Please do take the time to write your own letter in your own words using this sample for guidance.
+It really is the best way to show your unique skills at their best and make a positive impression on employers.